prakhar1989/docker-curriculum/tutorial/src/index.md

 Successfully built 13e87ed1fbc2
 ```

-If you don't have the `python:3-onbuild` image, the client will first pull the image and then create your image.
+If you don't have the `python:3` image, the client will first pull the image and then create your image.
 Hence, your output from running the command will look different from mine.
-Look carefully and you'll notice that the on-build triggers were executed correctly.
 If everything went well, your image should be ready!
 Run `docker images` and see if your image shows.

 The last step in this section is to run the image and see if it actually works (replacing my username with yours).